Dakes/WaniKaniCommunityMnemonics2/README.md

 - sort Mnemonics by score

 ## Known Bugs
+- The Reading Mnemonic Box in Review is too large.
+I think, the one being added after clicking "show all"
+- Buttons Review & Lesson are larger that item view??
 - when switching between items quickly, it can happen, that the first item finishes loading after the current one.
 (Especially when the current one was cached).
 Then the display update is triggered for the old one causing the display of the old mnemonic.
 (Should not happen often any more)
 - Score calculation does not lock DB (originally intentionally).
 Leads to #ERROR! returned in \*_Score when it wasn't calculated fast enough.
 Either implement lock in calculation, with speed penalty overall, or wait in Userscript.